Planning Projects On The Homestead

 Once you have this done, take a look at your main list and transfer each project to the monthly sheet that you have assigned it to.

-When finished, spread out all 12 pages and look at each month’s project list individually and as a whole.
+When finished, spread out all the planner pages and look at each month’s project list as a whole.
 You should be able to easily see if a month is over-scheduled, is just right, or has very little on it.

 When you can see the heavy and light months all spread out in front of you, it allows you to more easily move things around a bit helping you to balance the year out more evenly.